Shawne Merriman: Professional career

-2005 NFL Combine

-2005 NFL Draft
+San Diego Chargers

-Merriman was drafted in the 1st round (12th overall) in the 2005 NFL Draft out of the University of Maryland by the San Diego Chargers.
-He was selected using a pick acquired from the New York Giants as part of the Rivers-Manning trade during the 2004 NFL Draft.
+Merriman was selected in the first round (12th overall) in the 2005 NFL Draft out of the University of Maryland by the San Diego Chargers.
+He was selected using a pick acquired from the New York Giants as part of the Rivers-Manning trade during the 2004 NFL draft.

 The Giants traded Philip Rivers (selected 4th overall in the 2004 Draft), and their 1st round selection for the following year (amongst others) for the rights to sign Eli Manning, who had been selected by the San Diego Chargers with the 1st overall pick that year.
 Manning had made it clear he was not interested in playing for the Chargers, in a similar fashion to John Elway in 1983 when selected by the Baltimore Colts.

 The Giants draft pick ended up being the 12th overall pick in the 2005 NFL Draft.
 The Chargers used that selection to take Merriman.

 On August 1, after a long holdout period, Merriman signed a 5-year, $11.5 million contract that included $9 million in guarantees and $4 million in incentives.

-San Diego Chargers (2005–10)

 2005 season

 Merriman started off his 2005 rookie year on the inactive list and completed a 10-day hold out from training camp.
 He did not break the starting lineup until week 7, but recorded 6 sacks in his first 4 starts.
 He was voted into the Pro Bowl as an OLB after playing the position for the San Diego Chargers in their 3–4 defensive scheme which is the same position he played at the University of Maryland.
 Merriman's best game of the year came in week 15 when the Chargers handed the Indianapolis Colts their first loss of the season.
 Merriman recorded 2 sacks and 2 tackles for a loss, one of which stopped Peyton Manning for a 6-yard loss on 4th and goal.
 It was during this game that Shawne Merriman garnered much national media coverage and in the following week made the Pro Bowl.